 What Happens if Kale Doesn’t Get Enough Sun?

 Kale that doesn’t get the necessary amount of sunlight typically grows slowly or not at all.
-The plants that do grow will be spindly and pale.
+The plants that do grow will be spindly, pale, and won’t live as long.
 Overly shaded conditions are also conducive to the development of fungal diseases.
 These can cause significant damage to your kale plant.

 - Although it’s a cold-weather plant, without adequate sunlight, kale might not grow at all.